Market view

 The quiet consensus

-Five investors who have navigated real cycles are not sharing a forecast.
-They are sharing a posture — and it is the one we already run.
+From value investors to the great all-weather houses, the most respected money is not sharing a forecast.
+It is sharing a posture — and it is the one we already run.

 The headlines want a verdict.
 Crash or melt-up, bubble or boom, in or out.
 It is the wrong question — and the people best qualified to answer it mostly decline to.

-Over the past few weeks, five investors who have actually navigated cycles — Seth Klarman, Bill Ackman, Ray Dalio, Ken Griffin and Michael Howell — have spoken at length about this market.
+Over the past year, listen across the whole spectrum — the value investors who have navigated cycles (Seth Klarman, Bill Ackman, Ray Dalio and others, in recent interviews) and the institutional houses built for precisely this kind of uncertainty (published all-weather and capital-preservation research).
 They run very different books and reason from very different lenses.
-What is striking is not that they make the same forecast.
-They do not.
-It is that, underneath the disagreements, they have arrived at the same posture — and the difference between a forecast and a posture is the whole point.
+What is striking is not that they make the same forecast — they do not.
+It is that, underneath the disagreements, they arrive at the same posture, and the difference between a forecast and a posture is the whole point.

 What they agree on

-The real risk sits one layer below the story.
+And the trigger sits one layer below the story.
 A bubble rarely bursts because the thing at its centre turns out to be false.
 It bursts when, in Dalio’s phrase, “wealth needs to be converted into money” — when someone is forced to sell because of debt, financing or a squeeze in liquidity.
-Howell, who studies that plumbing for a living, argues the tide of global liquidity is now rolling over, with demand for safe assets quietly rising beneath the surface even as the indices sit near records.
-The pin, in other words, is financial — not a disappointment in the technology.
+Howell, who studies that plumbing for a living, argues the tide of global liquidity is now rolling over.
+The pin is financial — not a disappointment in the technology.

 What they do not do